-165 Nigerians Voluntarily Return from Libya - BellaNaija - Nigeria Today
+Another Batch Of 165 Nigerians Return From Libya - Africa Independent Television - Nigeria Today

 |

-165 Nigerians Voluntarily Return from Libya
+Another Batch Of 165 Nigerians Return From Libya

 No fewer than 165 Nigerians voluntarily returned from Libya on Thursday aboard a chartered Nouvelair aircraft with registration number TS-INA.
 The News Agency of Nigeria (NAN) reports that the aircraft landed at 5.01 p.m at the Murtala Muhammed …